The Full Story

 After the war, fearful of the total annihilation of the cemetery by a hostile Soviet Union, Jewish religious leaders arranged to move the remains of the holy Vilna Gaon and adjacent graves to the new Jewish cemetery at Sudervės Street in the Saltoniškės district.
 Tragically, the remaining gravestones were plundered for construction by the Soviet authority.
 In the 1960s, the Soviet regime initiated development of the Vilnius Palace of Concerts and Sports (“Sporto Rumai”), located in the center of the cemetery.
 In 1971, it opened its doors, with a seating capacity of 4,400.
 After Lithuania became independent in 1991, the building was left to deteriorate.
 It was abandoned to complete disrepair in 2004.

 Between 2005 and 2008, despite international protests, two apartment complexes (with commercial areas) were erected on the site of the cemetery.
 This was conducted under the auspices of the Lithuanian and Vilnius municipal authorities.
 The majority of the cemetery is still intact and a 2008 ground radar survey showed the existence of thousands of graves.
 The examination found that the two erected apartment buildings were within the cemetery perimeter.
 Lithuanian authorities refused to give over the earth and bones from the excavations, to the Jewish community for reinterment.
-In 2008, the U.S. House of Representatives passed a resolution condemning the construction and desecration of the cemetery.
-The sentiments of the House of Representatives were essentially ignored by the Lithuanian government.
+In 2008, the U.S. Senate passed a resolution condemning the construction and desecration of the cemetery.

 PLAN TO BUILD CONFERENCE CENTER